4 minute read

 ip-10-0-158-99.eu-west-1.compute.internal Ready worker 23h v1.13.4+cb455d664

-We can create a MachineSet for deploy a new worker node in eu-west-1a (AZ1 of AWS Ireland region):
+We can create a MachineSet to deploy a new worker node in eu-west-1a (AZ1 of the AWS Ireland region):

 [root@clientvm 0 ~/new-ocp4-cf]# cat machineset_worker.yml